kartik-v/yii2-dynagrid/README.md

 ### DynaGrid

-The DynaGrid widget can be used to render kartik\Grid\GridView in the following way:
+The DynaGrid widget can be used to render the personalized & dynamic version of `kartik\Grid\GridView` in the following way:

 ```php
 use kartik\widgets\DynaGrid;